 For the most part, the physics of the game are fairly intuitive.
 For example, the faster your vehicle hits something, the more damage your car will take.
 Vehicle explosions will damage nearby cars and apply force to the ball.
 The faster you hit the ball, the faster the ball will roll, the further it may fly into the air, etc. Please note that the ball sometimes spins as it flies through the air.
 This spinning may cause the ball to bounce in unexpected directions when it hits the ground.

 Good map designers incorporate elements to show which goal belongs to which team.
-This may include making the blue goal glow blue and the red goal glow red or having appropriately colored lights or banners, etc draping the goal.
-There is no mechanism to guarantee that this will be done, but it is a standard practice for mappers to include some visual elements to show what team owns a goal area.
+This may include making the blue goal glow blue and the red goal glow red or having appropriately coloured lights or banners, etc draping the goal.
+There is no mechanism to guarantee that this will be done, but it is a standard practise for mappers to include some visual elements to show what team owns a goal area.

 If a game has a time limit and that limit is reached with the team scores being equal, the game will enter over time.
-After a short count down, the players and ball will respawn.
+After a 15 second count down, the players and ball will respawn.
 The first team to score a goal after this respawn will win the match.
 This is similar to what is called "sudden death overtime" in many real world sports.

 Should a ball not experience any movement for a certain period of time, it will respawn.
 This prevents the game from stopping altogether because of the ball getting trapped in an inaccessible spot.